amolabs/docs/qs_val.md

 coins for a validator node.
 But, for the mainnet, it is up to you to acquire necessary AMO coins.
 This guide will not describe how to acquire AMO coins for the mainnet.
-For both of testnet and mainnet, you need to acquire AMO coins before you send a `stake` transaction (the last step in this guide).
+For both of testnet and mainnet, you need to acquire AMO coins before you send a `stake` transaction.

 ## Prepare server environment
 ### Server machine